ndfjhi/WX-Statistician/README.md

 How to use it?
 -------
-    Scan QR code with WeChat and allow computers to log in,then a statistical chart of your friends will display on desktop
+Scan QR code with WeChat and allow computers to log in,then a statistical chart of your<br>
+friends will display on desktop